mawin958700/Automated3Dprinted-Robot-arm/README.md

 # Automated 3d printed robot arm for Pick & Place
-This project is an applying deep learning to robot arm for done some repetitive task extend the charging area for drone landing and control drone and its station from far range via raspberry pi 4.
-Any device support to qi wireless charging can work as well.
+This project is an applying of deep learning to robot arm for done some repetitive task.
+Fortunately, there is an Very cool! opensource 3d pritned robot arm and deep learning model called "MASK-RCNN" will be use in this case.

 Note: this content include only overview/idea of the project.
 More detail will be provided later.
 ## Requirements
 `Hardware`
-1. Raspberry pi 4
-2. Qi charging receiver
-3. Qi charger (freedom placement recommended)
+1. BCN3D Moveo 3D printed robot arm
+2. Arduino Mega 2560
+3. Ne
 4. DC motor (stepper, servo, etc.)

-`Software`
-1. Real VNC

 `OS`
-1. Ubuntu 20.10
+1. Ubuntu 18.04+ / Windoow10+

 ## Overview
 In this project, I use Belkin TrueFreedom PRO as wireless charger attached to dynamixel ax12-a servo motor work together with USB Type C Qi receiver attached to the Parrot Anafi Drone's battery, and the drone power switch need to be able to command on/off button from far distance, so in this case, I use light to trigger power switch by large LDR that you have to make sure there will be no sunlight from ambient environment can trigger the LDR, even though most of drone can't turn off while in flight state.
 Anyway, LDR is not recommended for outdoor, other passive sensors is more reliable and safety.